 C. One of the most talked-about writers in the world today is the Italian novelist who uses the pen name Elena Ferrante.
 Her identity is a secret; she’s as mysterious and elusive as the American novelist Thomas Pynchon.
 Her first novel was published in 1992, so she’s probably over 50.
 She’s best known for her “Neapolitan Novels,” a series of novels that begins with My Brilliant Friend.
 She has broad appeal, she’s managed to bridge the gap between popular fiction and highbrow, literary fiction.

-D. His social life could be summarized thus: He never missed an opportunity to miss an opportunity.
+D. As for his social life, he never missed an opportunity to miss an opportunity.

 On February 8, 1942, Fritz Todt, Hitler’s Master Builder (Baumeister), died in a suspicious plane crash.
 Hitler’s personal pilot, Hans Baur, concocted a wild theory, suggesting that Todt himself had accidentally triggered an explosion on the plane.
 Todt’s son discussed the crash with Hitler himself, and questioned Baur’s wild theory.
 Hitler’s response: “I wish no more discussion about this matter.”